Gregory

 How to Pronounce Gregory

 Our model has identified 2 different pronunciations for the name Gregory.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 90.5% confident that Gregory is pronounced as GREH-ger-ee.
-The next most likely pronunciation is GREH-gree, at 9.5% confidence.
+Our model is 90.5% confident that Gregory is pronounced as GREH-ger-ee, which has 3 syllables.
+The next most likely pronunciation is GREH-gree, at 9.5% confidence, with 2 syllables.

 GREH-gree (2 syllables)